cyelis1224/Cutscene-Macro-Maker/README.md

 - **Playlist Control**: Change the background music playlist to match the mood.
 - **Fade In/Out**: Gradually fade the screen to or from black for transitions.
 - **UI Control**: Hide or show the UI for an immersive experience.
 - **Weather/Particle Effects**: Simulate weather or special particle effects.
+(Requires the FXMaster Module)
 - **Location Banner**: Display a location banner or room key for new scene introductions.
 - **Run Macro**: Execute other macros as part of the cutscene.
 - **Wait**: Add pauses or delays between actions for timing control.